DavidCastilloAlvarado/opencovid_ETL/README.md

 python manage.py worker_sinadef last
 ```

-8. Table for UCI status and geopoinst
+8. Command for UCI status and geopoints

 ```bash
 # upload the whole day status and delete the rest